emmettng/emmett.github.io/ml/Convolution.md

 So `kernel` $k+1$ could response for detecting `horizontal bar` only.
 Therefore, `kernel` $K$ in this case is of the size `(1,2,x,y)`, 1 input channel and 2 output channels.
 And layer `N+` is capable of representing letter `T` and `L` at the same time.

-Intuitively, the entrie conv and pooling operation can be very well explained by example above.
+Intuitively, the entire conv and pooling operation can be very well explained by example above.

 ## Transpose convolution (deconvolution)
 The following picture comes from two great tutorials about convolution and transpose convolution: